edoltl/large-scale-data-management/README.md

 To be noted1: Programma di Mobility (Mobilitation Program), Ruolo (Role), Attività Svolta (performed activity) can be considered Junk Dimension, hence one can model three new tables out of these "dimensions".

 To be noted2: In this example the date is a natural key.
-OLAP usuallly works with surrogated keys, but it is also usually preferred to maintain the dates as natural keys because in this way you don't have to run a JOIN to get the date, already embedded in the Fact Table.
+OLAP usuallly works with surrogated keys, but it is also usually preferred to maintain dates as natural keys because in this way you don't have to run a JOIN to get the date, already embedded in the Fact Table.